stewones/angular-my-modal/README.md

 ## Install for development
 --------------------------
 - install node and bower on your environment
-- cd to your devolpment folder and clone repo
+- cd to your development folder and clone repo

 ```sh
 $ git clone https://github.com/stpa-co/stpa-modal.git stpa-modal